7185/8chan-scripts/README.md

 8chan-scripts
 =============

-Some 8chan userscripts because why not
+Some 8chan userscripts because why not.

+Paste them in your User JS textarea.